Colleague Dress Standards for Customer Facing Roles

 Coop Childcare provides all colleagues with a uniform which must be correctly worn at all times including during training, meetings and conferences.
 Uniform will be issued on commencement of employment and re-issued when necessary at the manager’s discretion.
 All uniform renewals must be authorised by the nursery manager.
 Please note consideration and allowance will be made for religious, cultural and medical reasons where appropriate.

-Upon receipt of the uniform the colleague must update the uniform log sheet to confirm receipt.
+Upon receipt of the uniform the colleague must update the uniform log sheet (Appendix A) to confirm receipt.

-Colleagues working in our Little Pioneers nurseries are provided with short sleeved grey polo shirts with the Little Pioneers logo and a choice of navy or black cardigans and/ or purple, pink or blue sweatshirts.
+Colleagues are provided with short sleeved polo shirts with the Your Co-op Childcare/Little Pioneers logo.
 Name badges are provided.

-All colleagues are required to wear the uniform provided along with plain dark coloured trousers or skirts, dark socks and plain dark coloured flat full shoes.
+All colleagues are required to wear the uniform provided along with smart plain dark-coloured trousers or skirts (‘cargo’ trousers/shorts or clothing with multiple pockets are not permitted), dark socks and plain dark-coloured flat full shoes.
+A fleece/coat will be available for outdoor wear.

 Uniform